 A monochromatic word with several flags from different countries while revolving around it.

 Bancoli’s platform is designed for global reach.
-It facilitates transactions in over 200 countries worldwide, with dedicated account details for significant currencies such as USD, EUR, GBP, SGD, and HKD, and payouts in MXN, BRL, JPY, CNY, PHP, and INR.
+It facilitates transactions in over 200 countries worldwide, with dedicated account details for USD, EUR, GBP, MXN, CAD, AUD, HKD, SGD, MZD, PLN, and CNY.

-Our GBA guarantees unparalleled funds protection using short-term U.S. Government Bonds for up to US$125 million per account holder, offering a level of security that is unmatched in the industry.
+Our GBA guarantees unparalleled funds protection using short-term U.S. Government Bonds for up to US$125 million per account holder, offering an unmatched level of security.

 Bancoli blue ad with CTA showcasing the benefits of different international payment methods.